 In most extraction methods, the above method is repeated with fresh alcohol on the remaining mushroom powder/slurry.
 This results in two containers of extract, which can then be combined.
 At this point, the remaining alcohol must be allowed to evaporate from the mixture.
 This can take at least a day.

-As you can see, making magic mushroom tinctures is a very involved, time-consuming process—but the result is a very potent extract.
-Approximately 2 grams of dried magic mushrooms will make 1 milliliter of the extract.
-Thus, only 1-2 milliliters will provide a strong psychedelic experience.
+As you can see, making mushroom tinctures is a very involved, time-consuming process—but the result is a very potent extract.
+Approximately 2 grams of dried mushrooms will make 1 milliliter of the extract.
+Thus, only 1-2 milliliters will provide a strong special experience.

-Honey and chocolates are just a couple of the many ways that psilocybin mushrooms can be introduced to food—omelettes, milkshakes, and even shroom pancakes are all possible recipes to explore.
-If you have a culinary bent whatsoever, you’ll find plenty of opportunities to flex your skills with magic mushrooms.
+Honey and chocolates are just a couple of the many ways that psilocybe mushrooms can be introduced to food—omelettes, milkshakes, and even mushroom pancakes are all possible recipes to explore.
+If you have a culinary bent whatsoever, you’ll find plenty of opportunities to flex your skills with mushrooms.
 Having said that, honey and chocolate are fun, popular methods, so we’ll discuss those here.

-As we’ve seen throughout the various methods discussed here, dried magic mushrooms and magic mushroom powder is a versatile “base” for several other recipes and methods.
-Magic mushroom chocolate is no different—the powdered cubensis mushrooms are added to warmed chocolate, stirred in thoroughly and evenly, and left to cool.
+As we’ve seen throughout the various methods discussed here, dried mushrooms and mushroom powder is a versatile “base” for several other recipes and methods.
+Mushroom chocolate is no different—the powdered cubensis mushrooms are added to warmed chocolate, stirred in thoroughly and evenly, and left to cool.
 Piece of the chocolate can then be broken off and consumed later.

-Psilocybin honey doesn’t require powder, but it does require dried mushrooms.
-Most people make psilocybin honey by adding magic mushrooms to a jar of honey—real honey preferably, not the imitation stuff that comes in a little bear at the grocery store—sealing the jar up tightly, and letting it sit for several weeks.
+Psilocybe honey doesn’t require powder, but it does require dried mushrooms.
+Most people make psilocybe honey by adding mushrooms to a jar of honey—real honey preferably, not the imitation stuff that comes in a little bear at the grocery store—sealing the jar up tightly, and letting it sit for several weeks.
 The mushrooms will diffuse into the honey, eventually permeating the entire jar.